 - Draw trees in full leaf: This is a much more difficult challenge than you think.
 Do you draw all the leaves or just the shape?
 Practice drawing one tree and then a clump of trees.
 Don’t forget to create the gaps where the light shines through the foliage.

 - Draw winter trees: Now you will have to study the structure of the trees.
 Each species grows in a different pattern.
 Try drawing the twigs using the side of the pencil lead to indicate the complexity.

 - Draw tree bark: Two ways.
 Draw a tree trunk from afar and concentrate on the shadows, then make a close-up study.
-Bark has many forms and offers up an unlimited variety of textures.
-Think about the coarse grain of an oak, the peeling bark of a birch, or rings of a cherry; they are all so different.
+Bark has many forms and offers up an unlimited variety of textures to draw.
+Think about the coarse grain of oak, the peeling bark of a birch, or the rings of a cherry; they are all so different.
 There are lichens, mosses, cracks, and fissures.
 The list goes on.

 - Draw a twisted tree in pen: Abandon that pencil and pick up a pen.
 You will have no choice but to draw key lines and make them interesting for the viewer.
 Take a look at the illustrator Arthur Rackham for inspiration.
 Draw the tree in a twisted fluid form.
 Don’t be afraid to exaggerate it for artistic effect.

 - Draw the same tree in 4 different styles: In detail, silhouetted, in outline, and impressionist.
 This encourages you to experiment with different pencils, techniques, and styles.
 Draw all the leaves on a tree in detail and then contrast that with a silhouette of the same tree.
 Shade it in and try lifting out the foliage with an eraser or a piece of Blu-Tak.